 - Then you’ll need to figure out a way to meet access fees.

-- You’ll also need to do some training — we offer six week training courses at $110 subscribers, $160 full price.
+- You’ll also need to do some training — we offer a two day training courses at $110 subscribers, $160 full price.
 We’re generally always running a few cycles of training in small groups of about six (see Does 2XX offer training?).

 We offer 6 week training courses for people with no prior experience and 3 week courses for those with some previous radio experience.
 The course covers everything from which buttons to push on the panel, to microphone technique, to broadcast guidelines and even some basic audio editing.
 The costs for the 6 week course are $160 full price, or $110 for subscribers; and then half those amounts for the shorter course.

 Studio hire rates are $70 p/hour or $200 p/day.
 Get in touch with our manager to book in.

-Send an email to csa(at)2xxfm.org.au and we’ll make sure it’s sent to the most appropriate show or read out with other community announcements on our Breakfast and Lunchbox shows.
+Send an email to inquiries(at)2xxfm.org.au and we’ll make sure it’s sent to the most appropriate show or read out with other community announcements on our Breakfast and Lunchbox shows.